 Adopt a structured approach to writing your abstract, typically following the same order as your research paper: introduction (with the research question or objective), methodology, results, and conclusions.
 This structure not only aids in writing but also helps readers follow and understand your research's progression.
 Each section should flow logically to the next, creating a coherent narrative that mirrors the organization of your full study.

 In each section of your abstract, concentrate on the most significant information.
 In the introduction, clearly state the research problem or question and the study's objectives.
-For the methodology, provide an overview of the approaches and techniques employed, without delving into detailed procedures.
+For the methodology, provide an overview of the approaches and techniques employed, without going into detailed procedures.
 Then, summarize the most important results, highlighting findings that contribute directly to understanding the research question.
 In the conclusion, emphasize the implications of your findings, noting their relevance and potential impact on the field.

 Once you have drafted your abstract, revise it meticulously to enhance clarity and conciseness.
 Remove any redundant phrases, complex jargon, or unnecessary details, striving for a clear and straightforward presentation of your research.
 Ensure that each sentence adds value and contributes to a comprehensive understanding of your study.
 Additionally, seek feedback from colleagues or mentors, as they can offer insights on how your abstract may be perceived by others.
 Finally, remember to tailor your abstract to your targeted journal and audience, using active voice, a structured format, or other stylistic preferences you may find in that journal's articles.